Hello… and Welcome!

 I finally managed to do something I wanted to do for a long time.

-Namely, building a slideshow to make it easier to share with family and friends wondering about my unconventional lifestyle and infatuation with the ocean, the tropics, and marine activities.
+Namely, building a slideshow to make it easier to share with family and friends, wondering about my unconventional lifestyle and infatuation with the ocean, the tropics, and marine activities.

 Click Here for Tips

-For additional references I incorporated buttons for notes, images, videos and external links.
-However, for this to make sense the slide show has to stop advancing, so that one can continue whenever ready from the same slide.
+For additional references, I incorporated buttons for notes, images, videos, and external links.
+However, for this to make sense, the slide show has to stop advancing, so that one can continue whenever ready from the same slide.
 Hence, I implemented manual functionality, which is more in line with today’s constant interruptions and distractions anyway.

 It means, to advance to the next slide or go back, desktop and laptop users can use the ◄left and right►keyboard buttons, or swiping with the mouse pointer.
 For Tablet and Mobile Phone users screen swipes, or using the buttons on the bottom of the slideshow will work for everyone.

-As for this slide show, I opted for images on mobile phones to be truncated to a certain extend.
+As for this slide show, I opted for images on mobile phones to be truncated to a certain extent.
 Consequently, images will not be displayed in original full width.undecided The background image of this page is from the beautiful bay in San Carlos in Mexico, where a German sailor anchored for 25 years before purchasing a home.

-HINT: Once you start with the #1 slideshow there’s no need to return to this index page, as at the end of every slideshow you’ll find a red button to continue with the next slideshow.
+HINT: Once you start with the #1 slideshow there’s no need to return to this index page, as at the end of every slideshow, you’ll find a red button to continue with the next slideshow.
 You might also want to explore the blue buttons, offering extended info and related videos.

 As for my Wanderlust (strong desire for, or impulse to wander or travel and explore the world), it goes back to my childhood, when it became apparent that I have feet instead of roots.
-Enhanced when I started to feel good to be lost in the right direction.
+Enhanced when I started to feel good, to be lost in the right direction.
 And then my ultimate experience is that I discovered that a tourist remains an outsider throughout his visit; but a sailor is part of the local scene from the moment he arrives.

 Marine Adventure Slideshows